coveo/source.coveo.com/_posts/2018-08-03-spring-boot-and-aws-parameter-store.md

 org.springframework.boot.env.EnvironmentPostProcessor=com.coveo.configuration.parameterstore.ParameterStorePropertySourceEnvironmentPostProcessor
 {% endhighlight %}

 If you try to boot this, it will try to fetch _every_ property to the Parameter Store before looking into other default Property Sources.
 This is probably not a good idea.
 Making that much calls to the Parameter Store for lots of properties that will end up being resolved locally is not great.
-Lets see what we can do about that.
+Let's see what we can do about that.

 ## Limit Calls to AWS
 To limit the AWS calls to a minimum, I've added a required prefix.
 Since the Parameter Store supports `/` to simulate folders, it seemed natural to force it as a prefix.
 Here is what our `getProperty` method looks like with this change: